GiovanniCasula3/SMS-Spam-detector/README.md

 A machine learning application that detects whether an SMS message is spam or not.

+## Disclaimer

+This model has significant potential for improvement with access to a larger and more diverse dataset.
+At its current stage, it is still possible to craft spam messages that bypass the classifier.
+However, the current performance is quite impressive considering the model was trained on just 500 KB of data.

 ## Features

 - Real-time SMS message classification